Skip to main content

 To ensure successful delivery, the recipient information must be accurate:

-• The first name must match the recipient’s first given name
+• First name must match the recipient’s first given name

-• The last name must match the last part of the full name
+• Last name must match the last part of the full name

 Incorrect or incomplete information will result in failed delivery.